axelvaldez/radical-companies/_posts/2024/2024-07-27-an-alternative-to-fiat.markdown

 <h1>Intro</h1>
  <p>Fiat is our name for the system we live in today, based on capital and competition.
 Corp, LLC, LLP, etc., all Fiat, are all owned by one or a few people and their job is to create more capital for the owner(s).
 Radical is an alternative to it, based on contributions and collaboration, not capital and competition.</p>
  <p>The Radical systems, we believe, is the next stage of development for businesses.
 It will bring about an economic transformation for companies through truly engaged people.</p>
- <p>Fiat has grown with us, so it semmed natural.
-Radical is something that we have to seed conciously, like pioneers.
-Like Johnny Appleseed, only instead of apples all over the US, we re going to &lsquo;plant&rsquo; Radicals systems all over the world.</p>
+ <p>Fiat has grown with us, so it feels natural.
+Radical is something that we have to grow conciously, like pioneers.
+Like Johnny Appleseed, only instead of apples all over the US we re going to &lsquo;plant&rsquo; Radicals systems all over the world.</p>

 <h1>Collaboration</h1>
  <p>To make the business transformation happen, first the people have to transform from competitors to collaborators and manage and own companies that way.</p>